Matt Reeves: 2020s

-The Batman and other related projects
+The Batman and related projects

 In February 2017, Reeves was hired to direct and produce a Batman film, titled The Batman, which would serve as part of the DC Extended Universe (DCEU).
 He took over the position from Ben Affleck, who initially planned to stay involved as producer and star before dropping out completely, with Reeves opting to retool the film to separate it completely from the DCEU and focus on a younger incarnation of the character, allowing him the opportunity to create a more personal story in line with his own vision and understanding of the character.
 Reeves co-wrote the screenplay with Peter Craig, and principal photography commenced in January 2020.
 Premiering in London on February 23, 2022, The Batman was released theatrically on March 4, starring Robert Pattinson as Bruce Wayne / Batman.
-The film is expected to serve as the first installment of a new Batman film trilogy, as well as establish a new shared universe centred on Batman; the first sequel, The Batman Part II, was announced in April 2022 with Reeves returning to write and direct, and will be released in theatres in October 2027.
+The film is expected to serve as the first installment of a new Batman film trilogy, as well as establish a new shared universe centred on Batman; the first sequel, The Batman: Part II, was announced in April 2022 with Reeves returning to write and direct, and will be released in theatres in February 2028.

 In May 2021, Reeves was confirmed to be serving as an executive producer for a Batman animated series for HBO Max and Cartoon Network, titled Batman: Caped Crusader, alongside J. J. Abrams and Bruce Timm.
 However, HBO Max dropped the series in August 2022; it was picked up by Amazon Prime Video in March 2023 with a two-season order and premiered on August 1, 2024.

 Reeves also executive produced The Penguin, a limited series spin-off of The Batman for HBO, with Colin Farrell reprising his role as Oswald "Oz" Cobb / The Penguin from the film.
 Lauren LeFranc served as showrunner.